 I am not a selfie person.
-If I take a selfie, it’s to ensure I don’t have anything between my teeth and my nose is clean.
-I am not the norm.
-However, after reading a study that had participants film their tooth brushing at home using their smart phone video “selfies” to see if participants could learn to improve their oral healthcare techniques, I may have to reconsider.
+If I take a selfie, it’s to ensure I don’t have anything between my teeth.
+Some people do enjoy selfies though.
+After reading a study that had participants film their tooth brushing at home, I might understand why.
+The participants used their smart phones to video themselves brushing their teeth.
+The goal was for them to learn to improve their oral healthcare techniques by watching themselves do it.
 The study showed an increase in the accuracy of brush strokes, an increase in the number of strokes, and an 8% improvement in their brushing skills; the length of time a person brushed did not change.

 The findings from this research are showing that the selfie concept could be very useful to you and your patients.